 Sites that gained the most links generally earned higher rankings.
 However, as the web developed and as SEOs began understanding and exploiting links to get their websites to the top of search engine results pages search engines had to make changes so they could more easily determine which links were genuine and should be counted and discount those that should not.

-In 2019, Google announced one of the biggest changes ever to link and link attributes.
+This all changed in 2019, when Google announced one of the biggest changes ever to link and link attributes.

 Rather than a binary approach to the measurement of the link graph, Google is shaking things up by adding two more attributes for webmasters, editors and site owners to consider using.
 Each with their own specific meanings;